-- Gathers and analyzes pertinent data relevant to the treatment planning and delivery process. - Participates in reviewing patient treatment parameters and dose records to ensure treatment does not exceed the prescribed dose or normal tissue tolerances. - Recommends the appropriate immobilization devices and positioning aids for simulation and treatment. - Recommends when to hold treatment until a radiation oncologist is notified. - Reviews the treatment record and verifies calculations before and/or after treatment delivery. - Verifies the treatment summary and the mathematical accuracy of the prescription.
+- Gathers and analyzes pertinent data relevant to the treatment planning and delivery process. - Participates in reviewing patient treatment parameters and dose records to ensure treatment does not exceed the prescribed dose or normal tissue tolerances. - Recommends the appropriate immobilization devices and positioning aids for simulation and treatment. - Recommends when to hold treatment until a radiation oncologist is notified. - Reviews the treatment record and verifies calculations before or after treatment delivery. - Verifies the treatment summary and the mathematical accuracy of the prescription.

-- Determines radiopharmaceutical dosage based on protocol, patient's age, weight, medical and physical status. - Evaluates results of quality control testing on radioactive material. - Reviews the patient's medical record and the examination request to determine optimal procedure parameters for clinical indications. - Selects appropriate data acquisition equipment and accessories to perform the procedure.
+- Determines radiopharmaceutical dosage based on protocol, patient's age, weight and medical and physical status. - Evaluates results of quality control testing on radioactive material. - Reviews the patient's medical record and the examination request to determine optimal procedure parameters for clinical indications. - Selects appropriate data acquisition equipment and accessories to perform the procedure. - Verifies and ensures the accuracy of the theranostic treatment cycle, record, calculation and delivery, ensuring the dose remains within the prescribed limits.

-- Assesses and prioritizes the current processes to improve quality while focusing on issues needing immediate response. - Assesses proposed changes to minimize organizational disruption during implementation. - Clarifies current steps in a process to minimize redundancy, reordering and improving service flow. - Creates an effective action plan after reviewing all pertinent data while assessing possible options, fiscal impact and ease of implementation. - Develops monitoring metrics. - Establishes benchmarks and quality indicators to assess quality management issues.
+- Assesses and prioritizes the current processes to improve quality while focusing on issues needing immediate response. - Assesses proposed changes to minimize organizational disruption during implementation. - Clarifies current steps in a process to reorder and improve service flow and minimize redundancy. - Creates an effective data-driven action plan while assessing possible options, fiscal impact and ease of implementation. - Develops monitoring metrics.

+• Establishes benchmarks and quality indicators to assess quality management issues.